Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking

 \section{Discussion}

-\paragraph{Results w.r.t Dataset Construction Strategies} The out-of-KB performance of BLINKout was highest on the Manual Labelling data, ShARe/CLEF 2013, and lowest on the Ontology Versioning data, MM-2014AB.
+\textbf{Results w.r.t.
+Dataset Construction Strategies}.
+The out-of-KB performance of BLINKout was the highest on the Manual Labelling data, ShARe/CLEF 2013, and lowest on the KB Versioning data, NILK-sample.
 This is partially related to the percentage of out-of-KB mentions: the lower the percentage in the training data, the more challenging their detection.
-The randomly pruned entities may be very similar to the in-KB entities, thus difficult to discriminate among them.
-On the more realistic Ontology Versioning dataset, BLINKout outperforms the rule-based approach with a larger gap compared to datasets created with Manual Labelling or Ontology Pruning.
+On the more realistic KB Versioning dataset, BLINKout outperforms the rule-based approach with a larger gap compared to datasets created with the other strategies.

-\paragraph{NIL Representation} The results show that NIL representation based methods perform better or on par with the threshold-based method, and also have a high rank of NIL among in-KB entities for out-of-KB mentions.
+\textbf{NIL Entity Representation}.
+The results show that NIL entity representation based methods perform better or on par with the threshold-based method, and also have a high rank of NIL among in-KB entities for out-of-KB mentions.
 BLINKout with the fine-tuned \texttt{[NIL]} representation yielded a large margin of improvement.
-It is safer to use non-natural language tokens, i.e., \texttt{[NIL]}, rather than ``NIL'' to avoid confusion with other vocabularies, especially in the fixed setting.
+It is safer to use non-natural language tokens, i.e., \texttt{[NIL]}, rather than ``NIL'' to avoid confusion with other vocabularies.

-\paragraph{Joint Learning} Using $L_{NIL}$ allows to penalise the situation that a NIL mention being wrongly classified as an in-KB entity.
-This tends to increase the out-of-KB recall $R_{o}$, but may harm the precision $P_o$ and $F_{1_o}$ scores, as shown in Tables \ref{out-of-KB-results} and \ref{mm0.2-out-of-KB-results}.
-Joint learning obtained the best overall accuracy on 2 of the 4 datasets (ShARe/CLEF 2013 and MM-pruned-0.2) where NIL mentions represented a higher percentage among all mentions.
-Improving jointing learning in the highly-imbalanced setting (e.g. MM-2014AB) warrants further studies.
+\textbf{Joint Learning}.
+Using $L_{NIL}$ allows to penalise the situation that a NIL mention being wrongly classified as an in-KB entity, or vice-versa.
+This may increase the out-of-KB recall $R_{o}$, but harm the precision $P_o$ and $F_{1_o}$ scores (except for NILK-sample), as shown in Table \ref{out-of-KB-results}.
+Joint learning obtained the best overall accuracy on ShARe/CLEF 2013 and best out-of-KB $F_{1}$ for NILK-sample.
+More effective use of $L_{NIL}$ warrants further studies.

-\paragraph{Synonyms Enhancement} Synonyms help address the entity variant problem and further differentiate in-KB entities from NIL after the fine-tuning.
-Our synonym enhancement on the bi-encoder and cross-encoder greatly improved the out-of-KB $F_1$ scores across datasets over BLINK.
+\textbf{Synonyms Enhancement}.
+Synonyms help address the entity variant problem and further differentiate in-KB entities from NIL after the fine-tuning.
+Our synonym enhancement on the bi-encoder and cross-encoder greatly improved the out-of-KB $F_1$ scores across most datasets over BLINK.
 In the zero-shot EL scenario (e.g., NILK-sample data and zero-shot test sets of other data in Appendix \ref{appendix:zs-EL}), synonyms may be less useful given that synonyms of unseen entities are not presented during training.
 Making use of synonyms in the ZS setting warrants further studies.